Nonlinear Transformations Against Unlearnable Datasets: Discussion

-\textbf{NTGA on ImageNet:} The test accuracy remains around 70\% for most model architectures in Yuan and Wu's study on their unlearnable ImageNet dataset~\citep{yuan2021neural}.
+\textbf{NTGA on ImageNet:} The test accuracy remains around 70\% for most model architectures in Yuan and Wu's study on their unlearnable ImageNet dataset~\cite{yuan2021neural}.
 We performed the proposed framework using the Keras ImageDataGenerator by setting the rotation range to 2, the horizontal flip to True, and the zoom range to 0.1.
 Moreover, the training dataset was increased up to three times the original dataset size using nonlinear transformations in the OpenCV package.
 These nonlinear transformations are color channel manipulation, thresh binary, and thresh binary inverse, with a threshold value of 0.5 and a maximum value of 1.

 The baseline model we used for this experiment is ResNet with 152 convolution layers (ResNet152) and random initialization of weights.
 We extended the model by adding six FC layers and one dropout layer after a series of convolutional layers from ResNet152.
 These FC layers have 1024, 512, 256, 128, and 64 units with an ReLU activation function.
 The last layer has two neurons with a softmax activation function.
 Furthermore, we added a dropout layer after the first layer, which will lead to a 30\% random drop of the model weights.
 Table \ref{fig:ImageNet model} provides the details of the specifications of the model architecture.
 We trained the model for 100 epochs with a batch size of 10 and a learning rate of 0.001.
-This setup yielded a training accuracy of 99.36\%, a validation accuracy of 95.26\%, and a test accuracy of 95.71\%.
+This setup yielded a training accuracy of 96.81\%, and a test accuracy of 94.28\%.
 The test accuracy closely matches models trained on clean data, underscoring the vulnerability of NTGA to our approach.
-Fig. \ref{fig:imagenetplot} depicts the validation and training accuracy throughout the model training process.
 Employing the same model architecture without our framework yielded a test accuracy of only 75.71\%.
 This outcome underscores the significant impact of nonlinear transformations on the success or failure of data protection approaches, such as NTGA in the above experiments.